JOSLIN2026/SMART-TRAP-FOR-EARLY-DETECTION-OF-PEST-IN-PADDY-FIELD/readme.md

 | Firmware | Arduino IDE + ESP-IDF |
 | Cloud | Firebase Realtime DB (free tier) |
 | Dashboard | Blynk or a simple HTML page hosted on GitHub Pages |

----

-This connects directly to your EmbedX internship work too — PCB design for the trap board (power regulation, ESP32 footprint, UV LED driver circuit) is exactly what GEC Thrissur will cover.
-You could frame this project as your internship output.
-Want me to go deeper on any specific part — the model training pipeline, the TFLite deployment on ESP32, or the PCB schematic?